Feedback About wiseGEEK Login

 The role of an applications manager generally involves the supervision of software applications within a business.
 This position is typically responsible for planning the process of integrating applications that are important to business operations and employee productivity.
 Most duties consist of the installation, upgrading, and daily maintenance of software applications.
-Part of an applications manager job may also include monitoring the applications network to prevent virus attacks and security breaches.
-In some companies, an applications manager may also supervise other information technology (IT) personnel.
+Part of his or her job may also include monitoring the applications network to prevent virus attacks and security breaches.

 The responsibility of an applications manager may include overseeing the installation process of new applications.
 This person may select new software applications that aid in employee productivity for the company.
 Part of the installation process may also include ensuring the new software complies with the company’s software policy.